netpromotion/lazy-logger/README.md

-# lazy-logger
+# Lazy logger

-Psr\Log\LoggerInterface implementation which creates real logger only if it is needed
+`Psr\Log\LoggerInterface` implementation which creates real logger only if it is needed.